‘No easy exit ramp’ for SCOTUS on Trump, Harvard scholar says— Harvard Gazette

 So the dissents are very weak and that reduces the likelihood that the Supreme Court will rely on anything the dissents say in order to overturn the majority’s ruling.

 GAZETTE: Which issues will the Supreme Court likely address if they take this up, as is widely expected?
-Will they determine whether Jan.
-6 was an insurrection, for example?

 TRIBE: They have to address them all.
 There’s no way to resolve this case without deciding whether the 14th Amendment disqualifies people who take an oath to uphold the Constitution and then engage in an insurrection against it or whether it means until Congress puts in place a special scheme to determine who is disqualified, the Disqualification Clause has no effect.